yairchu/yairchu.github.io/site/projects/chess-chase.md

 * [The Chess piece graphics](https://commons.wikimedia.org/wiki/File:Chess_Pieces_Sprite.svg) were created by Cburnett and jurgenwesterhof
 * [Privacy Policy](/projects/chess-chase/privacy-policy)
 * Similar game: [Kung Fu Chess](https://en.wikipedia.org/wiki/Kung-Fu_Chess).
 It has the real-time aspect but the whole board is visible.
+* Feedback is most welcome!
+It can be given via Twitter, GitHub issues, or the medium of your choice.